wesleyyee1996/gatsby-portfolio/src/data/works/portfolio-work-2/index.md

 ![alt text](./image4.png)
 This was definitely one of the most challenging projects that I have worked on, but also the most rewarding.
 Distributed systems has to be one of the most fascinating fields in CS, and I have no doubt that this experience will prove to be extremely beneficial in my future robotics career.

-You can view the final project report below:
+You can view the final project report below.

+To view this PDF in a new window, click <a href="https://s3.us-east-2.amazonaws.com/wesleyyee.com/555final.pdf">here</a>.

  <object data="https://s3.us-east-2.amazonaws.com/wesleyyee.com/555final.pdf" type="application/pdf" width="100%" height="700px">
     <embed src="https://s3.us-east-2.amazonaws.com/wesleyyee.com/555final.pdf">
         <p>This browser does not support PDFs.
 Please download the PDF to view it: <a href="https://s3.us-east-2.amazonaws.com/wesleyyee.com/555final.pdf">Download PDF</a>.</p>
     </embed>
 </object>